 “Customize your creative and messaging, because you have great targeting doesn’t mean that the same ‘Best dentist in town’ verbiage is going to resonate with every party.
 Customize your content to your audience to see the best results,” says Lauren.

-The bottom line is do not fall into the lazy trap of generic copy, but rather spend time writing out a variety of customized headlines to see what stands out.
+The bottom line is: do not fall into the lazy trap of generic copy, but rather spend time writing out a variety of customized headlines to see what stands out.
+And this goes for your website too!
+Check out these awesome dentist websites to see the difference between good copy and great.

 Once you have created your ad copy your job is still not done!
 After brainstorming some catchy headlines and CTAs it is critical to put them to the test to see what your audience is more tempted to click on.